rolandjlevy/CSS-fluid-grid-of-thumbnails/readme.md

-# 🖼️ Fluid Grid of Random Images! 🖼️
+# 🖼️ Fluid Grid of Random Images 🖼️

 I set myself the challenge of making a fluid grid of random images which was fully responsive on any device 💻